 If you are planning to apply the glazing with the help of brushes, then you should choose the right measurement for your brush.
 Depending on how much area you need to cover with one stroke, choose the right brush, and apply it evenly on the pottery surface.
 You can choose a glazing brush like Creative Hobbies 1 7/8“ Hake Blender Brush For Ceramic and Pottery Painting to get your job done with nice enough finishing.

 If you pour excess glaze that causes uneven spreading of the glaze on the ceramic surface, it should be scraped off with the help of any sharp object.
-Otherwise, the glazing won’t be drying properly and would take much time to get dried up completely.
+Otherwise, the glazing won’t be drying properly and will take time to dry up completely.
 Also, the final texture of the pottery piece won’t be nice and smooth.

 Select the right temperature of glaze firing depending on the type of clay body you have used to form your pottery piece.